robertfeldt/feldtruby/README.md

 feldtruby
 =========
 Robert Feldt's Common Ruby Code lib.
 I will gradually collect the many generally useful Ruby tidbits I have laying around and clean them up into here.
 Don't want to rewrite these things again and again...
+So far this collects a number of generally useful additions to the standard Ruby classes/libs and then includes a simple optimization framework (FeldtRuby::Optimize).

 Contents
 --------